tuva-health/tuva_empi/backend/README.md

    > make run-dev
    ```
 1. `Ctrl-p` followed by `Ctrl-q` allows you to exit the container without stopping it
-1. To start the app container after stopping it: `docker start -i mpi-engine-app`
+1. To start the app container after stopping it: `docker start -i tuva-empi-app`
-1. To start and attach to the app container after restarting your system: `docker compose start` then `docker compose attach mpi-engine-backend`
+1. To start and attach to the app container after restarting your system: `docker compose start` then `docker compose attach tuva-empi-backend`

 ### Testing and formatting